 Business-Related Sample Questions

-These exit interview sample questions can help you gauge the employee’s overall perception of the company.
+These exit interview sample questions can help you gauge an employee’s overall perception of the company.

 1. What ultimately led you to accept the new position?